BtabOrg/bookface/README.md

 - The person must provide a valid screen name during the registration process.
 - The screen name must be at least one character in length.
 - The screen name must not already be in use by another person.
+- The person must supply a password which is a minimum of four characters in length.

 A person enters incorrect information into the registration form.
-- A person has entered no email address.
+- A person has not entered an email address.
-- A person has entered no screen name.
+- A person has not entered a screen name.
 - A person has entered an email address which is already in use.
 - A person has entered a screen name which is already in use.
+- A person has not entered a password.
+- A person has entered a password which is less than four characters in length.

 A person enters correct information into the registration form.
 - A person has entered a valid email address.
 - A person has entered a valid screen name.
+- A person has entered a password which has at least four characters.
 - A person has clicked the "complete my registration" button.

 A person verifies their registration with bookface.